jiamingm1990/Technologies/Apple.md

 Open `Console` app and find the running Devices.
 Select that device and start to log messages.
 Take some action in the app and find a message from targeted app.
 The PID can be seen from the Info section.
 For example, in the following image, the Amazon app PID is 6257 in Simulator iPhone 11.

 <img src="images/Screen%20Shot%202021-11-13%20at%208.47.13%20PM.png" alt="Console Screen Shot" width="480px">

+## App Transport Security (ATS)

+> What problem is App Transport Security (ATS) trying to solve?

+To improve privacy and data integrity for all apps and app extension.

+> What is App Transport Security (ATS)?

+All networking connections made by the app are secured by the Transport Layer Security (TLS) protocol.
+ATS blocks connections that do not meet minimum security requirements.

+Read [Preventing Insecure Network Connections](https://developer.apple.com/documentation/security/preventing_insecure_network_connections) to know more details.

+> What is in the scope of ATS?

+Networking calls that rely on the URL Loading System.
+ATS does not apply to calls from lower-level networking interfaces like the Network framework or CFNetwork.

+## App Files Format

+> What is the usage of .xcconfig?

+Define variables to configure build setting.
+The variables are used for different build phases, such as compiling, code signing, packaging, etc.

+Inside a .xcconfig file, we can include other .xcconfig files.
+The variable key is usually capalized words connected by underscore.
+The variable value can refer to other variables through ${OTHER_VARIABLE} or other .plist files, .entitlements files, etc.